agda/agda-pkg/README.md

 ## Using with Nix or NixOS

-A third-party [example repository](https://github.com/bbarker/LearningAgda) is available to create a `nix-shell` environment that loads `agda-pkg` as well as `agda` and `agda-mode` for emacs.
-To use, just run `nix-shell` from the directory of the cloned repository.
+A `nix-shell` environment that loads `agda-pkg` as well as `agda` and `agda-mode` for emacs is available.
+To use, just run `nix-shell` from this repository.
+The files are also avaiable in a third-party [example repository](https://github.com/bbarker/LearningAgda) to give an idea of exactly which files need to be copied to your project.

 To launch emacs with agda-mode enabled, run `mymacs` in the newly launched shell;
 `mymacs` will also load your `~/.emacs` file if it exists.
 If you are using